dongyp13/Non-Targeted-Adversarial-Attacks/README.md

 ### Citation
 If you use momentum iterative method for attacks in your research, please consider citing

-    @article{dong2017boosting,
+    @inproceedings{dong2018boosting,
       title={Boosting Adversarial Attacks with Momentum},
-      author={Dong, Yinpeng and Liao, Fangzhou and Pang, Tianyu and Su, Hang and Hu, Xiaolin and Li, Jianguo and Zhu, Jun}, journal={arXiv preprint arXiv:1710.06081},
+      author={Dong, Yinpeng and Liao, Fangzhou and Pang, Tianyu and Su, Hang and Zhu, Jun and Hu, Xiaolin and Li, Jianguo}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2018}
-      year={2017}
     }

 ## Implementation